 The Japanese Tea Ceremony is a choreographed ritual.
-The implements, teacup, teapot, tea, etc are the focus to develop concentration and presence.
+The implements, teacup, teapot, tea, etc., focus on developing concentration and presence.
 The intention here is to develop “presence.”
 The ritual implements are ceremonial objects charged with energy.

 “A Sigil is a symbol.
 It is a pattern that can represent to the subconscious mind your desired goal.
 What is its practical, magickal potential?
 A Sigil can release the long-dormant energies contained within the self.
-Through working with the Sigil, you can bring to waking manifestation anything contained in the various levels of the subconscious.
+Through working with the Sigil, you can bring to waking manifestation anything in the subconscious.
 It can animate any archetypal force lying latent within you.” ― Laurence Galian, Beyond Duality: The Art of Transcendence

 Witchcraft’s practice has direct ties to older traditions that pre-date written history.
 Witches have much in common with the methods of ancient cultures.
 Witchcraft mirrors many of the techniques from ancient Shamanic cultures.
 Witches individualize their Craftwork much like the ancient traditions of the Crone.